sbangalore/sbangalore.github.io/_posts/2019-12-04-cheatsheet-for-git.md

 | **Decentralized** | Git               | BitKeeper   |

-I will focus on Git since it is the most frequently used.
+I will focus on Git & Github since it is most frequently used, however, this list works for other Git systems as well such as BitBucket.
 Git works in the following way:

 1. Initialization - configuring user information and repositories (storage areas)
 2. Staging/Adding - setting up files to be added to repositories